Nacho-Libre/boost_leda_exp/README.md

 Ceid Upatras 2013-2014, Gryllos Prokopis

 -----
-Advanced Algorithms Implementations Second Assignment C++ Boost Leda experimental use of Boost and Leda Data types and functions.
+Advanced Algorithms Implementations Second Assignment.<br>
+Experimental use of Boost and Leda Data types and functions.

 Here you can find a pretty simple implementation of Kruskal's Algoritm for finding minnimum spanning trees on connected undirected graphs.
-There are also two helper functions for transforming Boost Graphs to Leda Graphs and vice versa.
+Also there are two helper functions for transforming Boost Graphs to Leda Graphs and vice versa.

 ------